EmanueleMinotto/SafeBrowsingBundle/src/Resources/doc/index.rst

         configs:
             key: [API key]

-To obtain the API key read the [Getting Started](https://developers.google.com/safe-browsing/lookup_guide#GettingStarted).
+To obtain the API key read the `Getting Started`_.

 Readings
 --------